|

 explain but could result from epistatic interactions being broken up during

-Using multiple regression, brain weight was regressed with respect to the
+the segregation of the F2.
+Regression analyses Using multiple regression, brain weight was regressed with respect to the

 cofactors, sex, age, body weight, and fixation quality across inbred